 - Content-to-ads ratio: A lot of websites depend on ads to generate revenue.
 If yours is one of them, make sure you don’t have too many ads above the fold as it might be viewed as a penalty.
 In fact, having too many ads on your website will only frustrate the users, and drive them away from your website.
 Instead, maintain a healthy content-to-ads ratio, and place your ads strategically such that, they receive the maximum amount of attention, without interfering with the content on your website.

-#4.
-Off-Page Ranking Factors
+4. Off-Page Ranking Factors (Off-Page SEO Audit):

 Unlike the previous categories, the off-page ranking factors for your website are not straightforward.
 These include:

 - Backlinking profile analysis: Backlinking is an important part of SEO.
 However, gone are the days when ensuring you have a healthy number of backlinks was enough to land on the first page of SERPs.
-Nowadays, it is important to ensure you are linking to, and are being linked by reliable and authority websites.
-To make sure that you are doing the right linking it is important to use quality tool that can give you the best results.
-Linkio is a tool that calculates and gives you the right anchor text to use in your internal and external linking to bring you more organic traffic, beat your competitors and get in front of them in fast time.
+Nowadays, it is important to ensure you are linking to, and are being linked by reliable and authoritative websites.
+To make sure that you are doing the right linking it is important to use quality tools that can give you the best results.
+Linkio is a tool that calculates and gives you the right anchor text to use in your internal and external linking to bring you more organic traffic, beat your competitors and get in front of them in a fast time.

-- Social Media: The world is going social, and if you have not created social media profiles of your business, now would be a great time to begin.
+- Social Media: The world is going social, and if you have not created social media profiles for your business, now would be a great time to begin.
 This will provide you with invaluable social proof, along with an additional (and extremely important) source of traffic.
 Moreover, just like with backlinking, receiving recommendations from authority figures on social media can bring about amazing results.

 - Responsive Web Design and Accelerated Mobile Pages: With more and more users shifting to mobile devices, it is more important than ever to have a responsive website.
 Moreover, search engines rank responsive websites and AMP pages higher than their non-responsive competition.

-- Trustworthiness: Trust is an important aspect for the success of your SEO campaign.
+- Trustworthiness: Trust is an important aspect of the success of your SEO campaign.
 Building trust begins with ensuring your website is free of malware and spam.
 Safe Browsing API by Google is a great resource that you can refer to while checking your website for malware.
-Apart from this, the trustworthiness of your website depends on the quality of content, use of keywords, and the other websites it is linking to.
+Apart from this, the trustworthiness of your website depends on the quality of content, the use of keywords, and the other websites it is linking to.

 Once you are done with the audit, it is time to present your findings in an actionable manner.
 When you are preparing your audit report, make sure you present the most critical issues first.
 Most importantly, a good audit report comes with actionable guidelines to improve performance.